-PROGRAM ADMISSION PROGRAM OUTCOMES MINIMUM CRITERIA JM CRITERIA GCE 'O' and/or 'A' Levels or 5 years relevant practical work experience in a recognised organisation A student who completes all 3 levels and 2 subjects in the Talent capstone is called a Passed Finalist of the Association.
-Once the Passed RECOGNITION OF PRIOR LEARNING Finalist (PF) completes 1 year practical training / experience + "Peoples Leadership" Workshop, the PF will be admitted to membership. • MAAT: Member of the AATSL • SAT: Senior Accounting Technician (MAAT + 5 years experience + PROGRAM CONTENT CPD) • FMAAT: Fellow (SAT + further 5 years experience + CPD) SYLLABUS & EXAMINATIONS AA1 Accounting Assistant Level: CPD AATSL CPD Scheme 2015 aligned with IAESB IES7 Financial Accounting Basics Quantitative Methods for Business Economics for Business and Accounting ETHICS AATSL Code of Ethics 2016 based on the IESBA Code Business Operations and Management AA2 Accounting Analyst Level: INVESTIGATION & DISCIPLINE AATSL Investigation and Disciplinary Regulations 2017 aligned with IFAC membership obligations (SMO6) Advanced Financial Accounting Cost Accounting and Reporting Business Law and Ethics Business Management and Strategy AA3 Accounting Associate Level: Financial Accounting Reporting Management Accounting and Finance Processes, Controls and Audit Corporate and Personal Taxation Talent (Skills) Capstone: Effective Communication Skills IT Skills ROLES Most of the AAT Members are employed by SME's in the capacity of Accountants.
+PROGRAM OUTCOMES MEMBERSHIP A student who completes all 3 levels and 2 subjects in the Talent capstone is called a Passed Finalist of the Association.
+Once the Passed Finalist (PF) completes 1 year practical training / experience + "Peoples Leadership" Workshop, the PF will be admitted to membership. • MAAT: Member of the AATSL • SAT: Senior Accounting Technician (MAAT + 5 years experience + CPD) • FMAAT: Fellow (SAT + further 5 years experience + CPD) CPD AATSL CPD Scheme 2015 aligned with IAESB IES7 ETHICS AATSL Code of Ethics 2016 based on the IESBA Code INVESTIGATION & DISCIPLINE AATSL Investigation and Disciplinary Regulations 2017 aligned with IFAC membership obligations (SMO6) ROLES Most of the AAT Members are employed by SME's in the capacity of Accountants.
 In Public Limited Companies they are designated as Assistant Accountants.
 However, there are AAT qualified members with other academic qualifications working in higher positions.
-PATHWAYS PROFESSIONAL ACCOUNTING QUALIFICATIONS Yes - exemptions are offered by: • CA Sri Lanka • Institute of Certified Management Accountants of Sri Lanka (CMASL) • CIMA • ACCA PRACTICAL EXPERIENCE 1 year practical experience in an approved organisation.
-Monitored experience is not mandatory.
-OTHER QUALIFICATIONS AAT Passed finalists are eligible to study for the AAT Business School Higher National Diploma in Accounting and Finance, which in turn offers a pathway to a Bachelor degree.
+PATHWAYS PROFESSIONAL ACCOUNTING QUALIFICATIONS Yes - exemptions are offered by: • CA Sri Lanka • Institute of Certified Management Accountants of Sri Lanka (CMASL) • CIMA • ACCA OTHER QUALIFICATIONS AAT Passed finalists are eligible to study for the AAT Business School Higher National Diploma in Accounting and Finance, which in turn offers a pathway to a Bachelor degree.
 Exemptions and registrations are offered by several universities and other institutions (local and foreign).